How derived grade applications work

 Unsuccessful applications

 If a student’s derived grade application doesn’t meet the eligibility criteria, we can’t approve it.
-Declined applications are carefully checked by 2 members of our derived grades team.
+Declined applications are carefully peer reviewed by our derived grades team.

-We tell the student and their school’s Principal’s Nominee in writing when an application is denied.
+We tell the student and their school’s Principal’s Nominee in writing when an application is declined.

 Students can appeal an unsuccessful application.